drhelius/grpc-demo/README.md

 }
 ```

-Note that it uses more imports: `user/user.proto` and `order/order.proto`.
-Importing other proto files let you use the *messages* defined in those files.
+It uses more imports: `user/user.proto` and `order/order.proto`.
+Importing other proto files lets you use the *messages* defined in those files in your current proto file.

 The *Account* service aggregates information about the user and the orders made: